Funding

 Project funding is available from the:

 Students with research interests in the Canadian and Circumpolar North will find special funding opportunities for their field work from UAlberta North on campus.
-UAlberta North awards grants-in-aid to support the research programs of students, and contributes greatly to our excellent record of obtaining Northern Scientific Training (NSTP) Grants and the University of Alberta Northern Awards.
+UAlberta North awards grants-in-aid to support the research programs of students, and contributes greatly to our excellent record of obtaining Northern Scientific Training Program (NSTP) awards and the University of Alberta Northern Research Awards.

-To support student travel for research and conferences, awards are offered through the Department of Anthropology, the Faculty of Arts, the Faculty of Graduate Studies and Research, and the Graduate Student Association.
+To support student travel for research and conferences, awards are offered through the Department of Anthropology, the Faculty of Arts, the Faculty of Graduate and Postdoctoral Studies, and the Graduate Student Association.

 Support for graduate student research is also supported through a generous endowment from our founding departmental members, Ruth Gruhn and the late Alan Bryan.

-Other awards are administered by the Faculty of Graduate Studies and Research, the Government of Canada, Graduate Student Association, and Financial Support through the University of Alberta's Office of the Registrar.
+Other awards are administered by the Faculty of Graduate and Postdoctoral Studies, the Government of Canada, Graduate Student Association, and Financial Support through the University of Alberta's Office of the Registrar.
 Applicants are encouraged to explore external scholarship sites such as Scholarships Canada and Student Awards for additional award competitions they may be eligible for.

 The Department of Anthropology hosts a Grant Writing workshop every fall to help students prepare strong grant/award applications.